-The Bulldog softball team will play its ninth season in its multi-million dollar softball stadium in 2012.
+The Bulldog softball team will play its 11th season in its multi-million dollar softball stadium in 2014.
 The facility holds close to 1,400 fans with additional standing room and features the best amenities possible.
 The Jack Turner Stadium, named for the late Jack Turner thanks in part to gifts from himself and his son Jimmy Turner, has been chosen to host three NCAA Regionals and one NCAA Super Regional since its inception in 2004.

 Both the Georgia and visiting team dugout are connected via tunnel to locker rooms.
 The Bulldogs' locker room area has all facilities located in it - an athletic training room, players' lounge, game room, locker room, showers, and the coaches' offices and locker room.
 On the first base side, the visiting team has its locker room and showers along with the umpires' locker room.